CruPCI/cru-payments/README.md

 Note: Use `cruPayments` instead of `cruPayments.creditCard` if using `cru-payments-cc.js`

+##### `cruPayments.creditCard.init(environment, deviceId, manifest)`
+Must be called at least once before calling `cruPayments.creditCard.encrypt`.
+If environment is `'production'`, it will grab the code from TSYS's production servers, otherwise it will use TSYS's staging servers.

 ##### `cruPayments.creditCard.validate(cardNumber, cvv, month, year)`
 Returns true if card number, cvv, and expiry date are all valid

 ##### `cruPayments.creditCard.encrypt(cardNumber, cvv, month, year)`
 Returns an Observable of that emits the results of the tokenization.
-If a `Promise` is desired, call `.toPromise()` on this Observable.
+If a `Promise` is desired, call `.toPromise()` on this Observable. `cruPayments.creditCard.init` must have been called first.

 ##### Card Number